iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 There are many message brokers to chose from.
 Examples of popular open source message brokers include [ActiveMQ](http://activemq.apache.org), [RabbitMQ](https://www.rabbitmq.com), [Apache Kafka](http://kafka.apache.org) etc.

 **There are many advantages to using broker-based messaging:**
 - Loose coupling: A client makes a request by simply sending a message to the appropriate channel.
 The client is completely unaware of the service instances.
-It doesn’t need to use a discovery mechanism to determine the location of a ser- vice instance.
+It doesn’t need to use a discovery mechanism to determine the location of a service instance.
 - Message buffering: The message broker buffers messages until they can be processed.
 With a synchronous request/response protocol such as HTTP, both the client and service must be available for the duration of the exchange.
 With messaging, though, messages will queue up until they can be processed by the consumer.
 This means, for example, that an online store can accept orders from customers even when the order-fulfillment system is slow or unavailable.
 The messages will simply queue up until they can be processed.
 - Flexible communication: Messaging supports all the interaction styles described earlier.
 - Explicit interprocess communication: RPC-based mechanism attempts to make invoking a remote service look the same as calling a local service.
 But due to the laws of physics and the possibility of partial failure, they’re in fact quite different.